Doctoral Alumni

 Thesis Title: Ecology and population differentiation of the Asian tiger mosquito, Aedes albopictus

-Deborah Ladner O’Donnell graduated summa cum laude from Emory University with a Bachelors of Science in Environmental Studies and earned a Masters of Science in Entomology from the University of Maryland.
+Deborah Ladner O’Donnell graduated summa cum laude from Emory University with a Bachelor of Science in Environmental Studies and earned a Master of Science in Entomology from the University of Maryland.

 Deborah’s LinkedIn Profile